Lull mattress review

 Lull runs frequent promotions and bundle deals, so prices move.
 Instead of locking in numbers that go stale, here is how the mattress fits in the market and what to watch for.

-- Original: usually placed in the middle range for a ten inch all foam mattress in a box
+- Original: Usually placed in the middle range for a 10" all-foam mattress in a box

-- Trial: the Original often includes a very long trial that can reach three hundred sixty five nights
+- Trial: The Original often includes a very long trial that can reach 365 nights

-- Warranty: many current offers list lifetime coverage for the Original and around ten years for the Hybrid
+- Warranty: Many current offers list lifetime coverage for the Original and around 10 years for the Hybrid

 The long trial makes Lull easier to recommend if you are unsure about memory foam.
 You get time to see how it treats your body instead of judging it off a weekend.